angeanto/angeanto.github.io/README.md

 ## DataConscious navigation and visual identity

-Header and footer navigation use the same order: Home, Programs, For Teams, Insights, Speaking, About and DataConscious Labs.
+Header and footer navigation use the same order: Home, Programs, For Teams, Insights, Speaking, About and The Senior Data Analyst Accelerator.
 Programs (`_pages/programs.md`) groups individual and team offers.
 The Labs screenshots are part of the working-architecture section on For Data Teams; there is no separate Projects page.
 Existing course, About and Insights permalinks are unchanged.

 `index.md` is the sole homepage.
 The inherited paginated article listing moved to `articles/index.html`; the archive is linked from Insights.
 Pagination uses `/articles/page:num/`, and the existing `/page2/` address redirects to its new location.